 This document provides U.S. exporters with updated information on certificates issued by U.S. government agencies required by Honduran authorities to accompany the shipments of U.S. agricultural products to Honduras.
 No significant certification requirements have been made since the 2018 FAIRS Certificate report.
-However, starting in April 2020, both SENASA import permit and ARSA Sanitary Registration Number (SRN) request processes (described in Section IV) have been enabled on-line in response to the COVID-19 state of emergency declared by the Government of Honduras.
+However, starting on January 2021 both SENASA import permit, ARSA Sanitary Registration Number (SRN) and newly required (since October 2020) sanitary authorizations for imported raw materials and additives for food processing request processes (described in Section IV) have been enabled on-line in response to the COVID-19 state of emergency declared by the Government of Honduras.